GreedyGame/greedygame-docs/docs/ios.md

 Now you have successfully integrated with GreedyGame Native Ads now is the time to test the integration.

-GreedyGame recommends an easy way to test the ads by following the steps in [Test Ads]("https://integration-v2.greedylab.com/test-ads").
+GreedyGame recommends an easy way to test the ads by following the steps in <a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com/verify">Test Ads</a>.

+!!!
+Important "Remove simulator architecture from greedygame SDK"
+    Greedygame SDK has simulator architecture.You need to remove this architecture by <a target="_blank" rel="noopener noreferrer" href="https://github.com/GreedyGame/ios-native-plugin">add the script</a> under `Note` section as run script in build phases.